by Erik Dalton Ph.D.

 Here’s a condensed list of symptoms that may accompany TMJD:

 - Suboccipital pain syndromes

 - Mouth breathing (sleep apnea)

 - Cranial nerve disorders (trigeminal neuralgia and Bell’s Palsy)

 In long-term forward-head TMJD sufferers, the effects of jaw retrusion may begin to impact the 11th cranial accessory nerve.
 Since this nerve directly innervates the upper trapezius and sternocleidomastoids, prolonged irritation can neurologically shorten these muscles initiating a “Catch 22” pain cycle.
 As the upper traps cock the head back and the SCMs pull it forward, excessive tension mounts in the hyoid, digastric, masseter, pterygoid, and temporalis muscles, which, in turn, cause even greater TMJ compression.

 Optimal head and neck functioning requires that TMJ surfaces retain their ability to glide freely on one another.
 I’ve found it helpful to first deal with the head-forward posture and then the jaw itself.
-In the video below, I demonstrate a simple decompressive routine to add to the TMJ and neck techniques you already do.
+In the video above, I demonstrate a simple decompressive routine to add to the TMJ and neck techniques you already do.
 Before performing any intra-oral work, be sure it falls within the scope of practice with your state licensing laws…thanks!